skaderli/WaveBreaking/README.rst

                                                weights=np.array([[0, 1, 0], [1, 2, 1], [0, 1, 0]]), # optional
                                                mode="wrap") # optional

 The wavebreaking module calculates the intensity for each identified event, if an intensity field is provided.
-In my master thesis, the intenstiy is represented by the momentum flux derived from the product of the (daily) zonal deviations of both wind components.
+In my master thesis, the intensity is represented by the momentum flux derived from the product of the (daily) zonal deviations of both wind components.
 The routine creates a xarray.DataArray with the variable "mflux".
 More information can be found in my `master thesis <https://occrdata.unibe.ch/students/theses/msc/406.pdf>`_.

 .. code-block:: python